Documentation / Google Web Vitals

 To collect the metric first contentful paint we use the Paint Timing API.

-Go the the metrics tab and scroll down to the Largest Contentful Paint metrics and you will see a screenshot where the element that is the largest is highlighted in red.
+Go to the metrics tab and scroll down to the Largest Contentful Paint metrics and you will see a screenshot where the largest element is highlighted in red.

-The screenshot is generated after the page finished loading.
-If the largest contentful element has been removed from the screen at that time, you will not see any highlight in the screenshot.
-You can then instead use the information in the table to the left to identify the element.
+The screenshot is generated after the page has finished loading.
+If the largest contentful element has been removed from the screen by that time, you will not see any highlight in the screenshot.
+You can instead use the information in the table to the left to identify the element.

-If you have a hard time identify the element on the screenshot you can change the color of the highlighting by --browsertime.screenshotLCPColor blue.
+If you have a hard time identifying the element in the screenshot, you can change the colour of the highlighting with --browsertime.screenshotLCPColor blue.

-The layout shift API helps you find the DOM elements that shifts on the screen that degrades the user experience.
+The layout shift API helps you find the DOM elements that shift on the screen and degrade the user experience.

-If those elements are still in the viewport after the page finished loading we try to highlight them in a screenshot.
-By default all elements that has a shift value of 0.01 or higher is highlighted.
+If those elements are still in the viewport after the page has finished loading, we try to highlight them in a screenshot.
+By default all elements that have a shift value of 0.01 or higher are highlighted.
 You can change that with --browsertime.screenshotLSLimit.
-That can help you if you have a lot of elements that shifts.
-Say that you want to highlight only elements with a value higher than 0.1 then add --browsertime.screenshotLSLimit 0.1 to your run settings.
+That can help you if you have a lot of elements that shift.
+Say that you want to highlight only elements with a value higher than 0.1, then add --browsertime.screenshotLSLimit 0.1 to your run settings.

-You can also change the color of the highlight: --browsertime.screenshotLSColor blue
+You can also change the colour of the highlight: --browsertime.screenshotLSColor blue

-Remember that the API points out the element that is shifted, not the element that actually pushed the the other element.
+Remember that the API points out the element that has shifted, not the element that actually pushed the other element.

-Total blocking time is harder: It really depends on what CPU you use when you run your tests (test on real mobile phones!).
-Total blocking time use the Long Tasks API to get long running tasks.
-The API have very limited support to show what causes the long tasks.
+Total blocking time is harder to measure: it really depends on what CPU you use when you run your tests (test on real mobile phones!).
+Total blocking time uses the Long Tasks API to get long-running tasks.
+The API has very limited support for showing what causes the long tasks.
+Note that INP has replaced FID as a Core Web Vital — TBT remains a useful lab proxy when you can't drive interactions in scripting.

-The best way to get valuable information is to use --cpu to get the Chrome trace log to download and drag and drop into your performance tab of devtools in Chrome.
+The best way to get valuable information is to use --cpu to get the Chrome trace log to download and drag and drop into the performance tab of DevTools in Chrome.
 If you need a deeper trace log (with more information) you can add extra trace categories to the tracelog.
-The CPU profiler do that: --browsertime.chrome.traceCategory disabled-by-default-v8.cpu_profiler.
+The CPU profiler does that: --browsertime.chrome.traceCategory disabled-by-default-v8.cpu_profiler.

-Using the Chrome User Experience plugin you can get the metrics of what your user is experience and you can use those values to try to calibrate the metrics you get out of sitespeed.io.
+Using the Chrome User Experience plugin you can get the metrics of what your users are experiencing, and you can use those values to try to calibrate the metrics you get out of sitespeed.io.

-It can be hard though since: In the real world people use a lot of different devices with different CPU, many many different connectivities and so on.
+It can be hard though, since in the real world people use a lot of different devices with different CPUs, many different connectivities, and so on.
 The easiest thing to calibrate is to have the same first contentful paint in your sitespeed.io test as in your Chrome user experience data.
-Do that by increasing/decreasing the connectivity until you have something like the same values.
+Do that by increasing/decreasing the connectivity until you have approximately the same values.

 You can easily run your budget tests against Google Web Vitals.
 First create a budget configuration file.